jspotten/cs324-labs/01d-hw-strings-io-env/README.md

      to `s3`.
 Then call `memprint()` on `s3` to show each byte/character value in the array as hexadecimal (i.e., format `"%02x"`).

-     *Which bytes/characters were copied over from `s1`?*
+     *Which bytes/characters were copied over from `s1`, including any null characters?*

  24. Use the `sprintf()` function to replace the contents of `s4`.
 Use the format string `"%s %d\n"` and the values of `s1` and `myval`.
 Then call `memprint()` on `s4` to show each byte/character value in the array as hexadecimal (i.e., format `"%02x"`).

-     *In which places of the array was a null value placed?*
+     *In which place(s) of the array was a null value placed?*

  25. *Which variables could be _appropriately_ used in place of `VAR` in the following code:*